 The Operator shall be entitled to provide an additional trading limit that is not subject to the submission of any Collateral or Prepayment.
 The decision regarding the provision of the additional trading limit shall be adopted by the meeting of the Board of the Operator with due consideration of the risk level of each Participant individually, based on such criteria as the Participant’s financial position, the execution of their obligations to goods or services suppliers and other circumstances, which influence the financial risk.

-The additional trading limit shall be added to the trading limit provided to the Participant as foreseen in subpar.
-3.2.8 of this Regulation.
+The additional trading limit shall be added to the trading limit provided to the Participant as foreseen in paragraph 159 of this Regulation.
 The value of the additional trading limit shall upgrade the capability of the Participant to submit orders to buy.

-In the event foreseen in subpar.
-3.2.18 of the Regulation, the Operator shall be entitled to set the term of payment of VAT invoices other than one provided for by subpar.
-3.3.8 of the Regulation.
+In the event foreseen in paragraph 169 of the Regulation, the Operator shall be entitled to set the term of payment of VAT invoices other than one provided for by paragraph 179 of the Regulation.
 However, this term of payment shall not by shorter than 2 (two) working days.

-Settlement Terms
+SECTION THREE SETTLEMENT TERMS

 The Participant shall pay for the services rendered by the Operator and the products bought on the Exchange according to the VAT invoice issued by the Operator.

 The Operator shall settle accounts with the Participant for the products sold on the Exchange according to the VAT invoice issued by the Participant.